henrychronowski/henrychronowski.github.io/projects.md

 # Projects

-This is a catalogue of my projects, explorations, and what I learned from them.
+This is a catalogue of my projects and explorations in mostly chronological order.
+If you have any questions about a project feel free to reach out.

 <ul>
   {% assign posts = site.categories['projects'] %}